sysrep/time-viz/README.md

   {this.state.events.map(event => <li>{event.content}</li> )}
 </ul>
 ```
-We are using curly braces to separate my new JavaScript from the surrounding JSX with this.state.events.
+We are using curly braces to separate my new JavaScript (`<li>{event.content}</li>`)from the surrounding JSX with `this.state.events`.
 For each event, I want to return the JSX that's going to represent what we had in our static markup, which is a list item with the content of our event and in order to do that I can use a "map".
 The map function will take its own function that will get a event.
-It will pass that into our mapping function.
+It will pass that into our mapping function. (more on the map on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)
 Open browser console.
 There should be a warning says `warning.js:36 Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of App`.
 To avoid this error, we should add `key={event.id}` on the `<li>{event.content}</li>`

 [take a break for 10 mins]